ndreynolds/ratatouille/README.md

   * [ ] Rendering optimizations (view diffing, more efficient updates, etc.)
 * Events
   * [ ] Translate termbox events to a cleaner format
-    * Dealing with the integer constants is incovenient.
+    * Dealing with the integer constants is inconvenient.
 These could be converted to atoms by the event manager.
 * Terminal Backend
   * [x] ex_termbox NIFs